EtainUpton/Etain-s-Project-2018---52167---Programming-and-Scripting/README.md

 ![Screenshot](Pg.9.jpg)

 I combined the processes I learned from this video with the processes I learned from the ‘Splitting Strings’ video, and this was the basis for my code.
+I figured that if I combined the ‘curly braces’ method from the ‘Formatting Output’ video WITHOUT the curly braces, with the ‘with open("data/iris.csv") as f:’ method which I took from the ‘Splitting strings’ video, I could obtain the result I was searching for.
+It took me some time to play around with the code but eventually I settled on the code which gave me the result I wanted.
 I composed the following code;

 with open("data/iris.csv") as f: